-NOTE 9.
+NOTE 8.
 Fair Value Measurement

-The carrying value of cash and cash equivalents, accounts receivable and accounts payable approximated fair value as of December 31, 2012 and 2011 due to their short-term nature.
+The carrying value of cash and cash equivalents, accounts receivable, accounts payable and long term debt approximated fair value as of December 31, 2013 and 2012 due to their short-term nature.

 We consider as cash equivalents all highly liquid instruments with an original maturity of three months or less.
-As of December 31, 2012, our cash and temporary investments were with high quality financial institutions in DDAs (Demand Deposit Accounts).
-As of December 31, 2011, our cash and cash equivalents included \$42.5 million invested in a money market fund comprised of U.S. treasury securities and repurchase agreements for these securities.
+As of December 31, 2013 and 2012, our cash and temporary investments were with high quality financial institutions in Demand Deposit Accounts.

-Restricted investments included \$17.2 million and \$14.3 million as of December 31, 2012 and 2011, respectively, of mutual funds which are reported at fair value.
+Restricted investments included \$20.8 million and \$17.2 million as of December 31, 2013 and 2012, respectively, of mutual funds which are reported at fair value.